 John Creighton is a business lawyer who practiced on the east coast and overseas prior to returning to his home in the Northwest.
-John was elected to the Seattle Port Commission in November 2005, During that time, he has served as Commission President, and on the audit and strategic planning committees of the Port Commission.
+John was elected to the Seattle Port Commission in November 2005.
+During his time on the Commission he has served three times as Commission President, and on the audit and strategic planning committees of the Commission.

 As commissioner, John has focused on keeping the Port strong as a jobs creation engine while increasing the agency’s commitment to the environment and making it a more accountable, socially responsible public agency.

 Before becoming a commissioner, John worked as a lawyer specializing in complex international transactions in the port cities of Singapore, Helsinki and Istanbul prior to returning home and establishing his own practice.

 John grew up on the Eastside and graduated from Interlake High School in Bellevue.
 His father, who worked thirty years in the timber industry, taught him a deep love of the outdoors: John grew up hiking the trails of the Cascade and Olympic mountains, skiing in Snoqualmie Pass and fishing local waters.
 John’s extended family is spread out across East King County.

 As a lawyer and local small business owner, John knows how difficult it is to make payroll with all levels of government looking to levy taxes and fees.
 As your port commissioner, John has advanced reform measures at the Port leading to better oversight of taxpayer funds, including implementation of a Commission audit committee and an independent internal audit program, better controls and procedures on capital projects and posting Commission expenses online.

 Working Towards Better Regional Collaboration